bjango/Bjango-Actions/Readme.md

 Old and outdated Photoshop Actions.
 Might be handy if you're using Photoshop CS5 or earlier.

 ### Other/Scaling with and without scripts.gif
-An animated demonstrating the benefit of the scripts.
-Animation is choreographed to Woman Friend by Chromeo (music not actually included, so you'll have to hum it).
+An animated demonstration of the benefit of the scripts.
+The animation is choreographed to Woman Friend by Chromeo (music not actually included, so you'll have to hum it).

 ### Scripts
 Four amazing Photoshop scripts that will change your life for the better.
 Scale Patterns to 100% resets all patterns to 100% scale.
 The Scale Mask Feather scipts scale mask feathering by 200%, 50% or a value of your choosing.
 These are handy when you scale your documents.
 Place in your /Adobe Photoshop CS6/Presets/Scripts/ folder and restart Photoshop for the scripts to appear in Scripts under the File menu. **If you're using the Bjango Actions.atn file, you must have these installed.**